actualbudget/actual/docs/budgeting/categories.md

 Get some background information and recommendations on budget categories in our [starting fresh](/docs/getting-started/starting-fresh#2-setting-up-your-budget-categories) guide.

-## Add a category
+## Add a Category

 1. Hover over the category group and press the down arrow

 ![](/img/categories/CategoryGroupRename.png)